washingtonyachtclub/documents/WYC_Windsurf_Policies.md

 The checkout-permission rules in the WYC Policies apply, with the following windsurf-specific additions and changes.

-#### Instructor Checkouts
+#### Supervised Checkouts

-Windsurf checkouts require the permission of a windsurf chief, windsurf ratings examiner, or windsurf Instructor.
+Supervised windsurf checkouts require the permission of a windsurf chief, windsurf ratings examiner, or windsurf Instructor.
 On Northerlies, an active WYC windsurf instructor may check out non-rated and novice members in up to Intermediate conditions.
 On Southerlies at Sail Sand Point, an active WYC windsurf instructor may check out non-rated members in Novice conditions and novice members in Intermediate conditions.

 #### Water Limitations